Arbetter’s is a Miami institution and considered by many to be the best in town.

 It’s been around as long as I can remember (since 1959, but at the present location in Westchester since 1971).

-Arbetter’s is a Miami institution, its been around as long as I can remember (since 1959, but at the present location since 1971).
-It also looks like it’s been around forever (I’m not saying that’s a bad thing), which adds to its charm.
+Arbetter’s also looks like it’s been around forever (I’m not saying that’s a bad thing), which adds to its charm.

-I’ve also heard the sauerkraut dog is good but that’s not my thing.
+I’ve also heard the sauerkraut dog is good but that’s not my jam.